rflandau/Orv/implementations/slims/README.md

 See [DESIGN.md](implementations/slims/DESIGN.md) for more information.

+## Lack of Graceful Shutdown

+Unlike how the logs read, vaultkeepers do not actually shutdown gracefully.
+The context is immediately cancelled, so all inflight operations will be thrown away.

+Adding a timed waitgroup to vaultkeepers to ensure that all inflights actually complete would easily facilitate true graceful shutdown.

 # Contributing

 Orv Slims is a pretty run-of-the-mill Go project, just make sure you utilize [staticcheck](staticcheck.dev).